 Being strictly non-commercial it sells no products or services, its only resource is membership fees.
 It is independent of any government, political ideology or economic interest.

 CID treats all forms of dance on an equal basis.
 It does not promote a particular view of dance, recognizing its universal character as an art form, as a means of education and as a research subject.

-Membership increases constantly; in 2014 it included more than1100 institutional members (federations, schools, companies, competitions, festivals etc.) and over 8,000 individual members (choreographers, educators, dance historians, administrators, critics and others) in 170 countries.
+Membership increases constantly; it includes more than 2,000 institutional members (federations, schools, companies, competitions, festivals etc.) and over 10,000 individual members (choreographers, educators, dance historians, administrators, critics and others) in 170 countries.

 It is open to membership, accepting organizations, institutions or persons with sufficient credentials.